jfowkes/pycutest/paper/paper.md

 * Allowing simple benchmarking of optimization algorithms and software in Python against a widely used standard collection of test problems.

 Our aim is for `PyCUTEst` to make it easier for both optimization users and software developers to develop and test new and existing algorithms and software in Python.
-Since its inception just under four years ago, `PyCUTEst` has had over 12,000 downloads, and we believe is well on the way to achieving this aim.
+Since its inception, just over four years ago at the time of writing, `PyCUTEst` has had over 15,000 downloads and we believe is well on the way to achieving this aim.

 # Acknowledgements